spring-media/Carlos/README.md

   }
 ```

-In this case the `allBatch().get` call will fail because there are only 99 keys set and the last request will make the whole batch fail, with a `ValueNotInCache` error.
-The `someBatch().get` will succeed instead, printing `Got 99 values in total`.
+In this case the `allBatch().get` and `batchGetAll().get` calls will fail because there are only 99 keys set and the last request will make the whole batch fail, with a `ValueNotInCache` error.
+The `batchGetSome().get` will succeed instead, printing `Got 99 values in total`.

-Since `allBatch` and `someBatch` return new `CacheLevel`s, they can be composed or transformed just like any other cache:
+Since `allBatch` returns a new `CacheLevel` instance, it can be composed or transformed just like any other cache:

 ```swift
 let cache = MemoryCacheLevel<String, Int>().allBatch().capRequests(3)
 ```

-In this case `cache` is a cache that takes a sequence of `String` keys and returns a `Future` of a list of `Int` values, but is limitted to 3 concurrent requests (see below for more information on limiting concurrent requests).
+In this case `cache` is a cache that takes a sequence of `String` keys and returns a `Future` of a list of `Int` values, but is limited to 3 concurrent requests (see the next paragraph for more information on limiting concurrent requests).

 ### Limiting concurrent requests